 The day ends with a frugal dinner of canned food or dehydrated noodles reheated on a charcoal stove.
-Then everyone will go to bed by the light of their headlamp on one of the camp beds installed under two large tents of 45m2, one for girls and the other for boys (I will also talk despite myself, a diplomatic incident of no consequence by going to bed by mistake in the wrong tent).
+Then everyone goes to bed by the light of their headlamp.
+We have camp beds installed under two large tents, one for girls and the other for boys.
+(I caused a diplomatic incident of no consequence by going to bed by mistake in the wrong tent.)

 As I leave Ranobe, I observe the savannah covered for hundreds of metres with empty packages from therapeutic food distributed by the various humanitarian organisations.
 Environmental awareness is a business for full bellies.

 The village of Mahabo is our last stop of the week.
 A tragic surprise awaits us in one of the rickety shacks that serve as hospital rooms at the local health centre.
 A seriously injured man was brought there during the night.
 The nurse tells us that he is a farmer, attacked by dahalos (cattle thieves) who shot him to steal his zebus (a type of oxen).
 The bullet lodged in the spinal cord, leaving him a paraplegic.

 With no access to a competent neurosurgeon, the poor man will not be evacuated and there is nothing we can do except make sure he gets a urinary catheter and pay for the necessary antibiotics and painkillers.